sievertsm/ML_CS6350/README.md

 This is a light-weight machine learning library developed by Michael Sieverts for a machine learning course (CS6350) at the University of Utah.

 At the top level there are folders for implementations of different machine learning algorithms.
-Each folder contains a run.sh file to run the code necesarry for the class problems.
-For more abbreviated examples of the models the command line interface may be used following this format:
+Abbreviated examples of the models can be called using the command line interface following this format:

 ```python
 python examples.py -model decisiontree -value accuracy